I Was Spanked All the Same

 And then along came Puff the cat.
 Puff, it turned out, changed my life.

-There was a day when there was a really big story in town and I wanted it.
+There was a day when there was a really big story in town.
 Every reporter in the newsroom was assigned an angle, so when I went into the editor’s office, I was hoping for some kind of tidbit, a morsel of real news.

 Editor: “Ah, little lady,” he began.
 “Ah think Ah’m gonna give you Puff the cat.”

 Editor: “Yasss, you heard me.
 You gonna report on Puff the cat.
 It seems that ole Puff needs to be adopted, and if he cain’t git adopted he’s gonna git hisself kilt.
-Now you run along and put some color on that story and if it’s any good, I’ll see about moving it up.
+Now you run along and put some color on that story.
 Don’t say I never did you no favors.”

-I did write about Puff the cat, but then I called every newspaper in 20 miles and I had other offers in two days.
-So, I went back into the editor’s office to see what I could negotiate.
+I did write about Puff the cat, but then I called every newspaper in 20 miles and had multiple offers.
+So, I went back into the editor’s office to see if I could move to the city desk.
+But like many things in life, that is not what happened.

 I’ll be honest, he scared me badly.
 It may not have been a physical spanking over a desk, as we have learned happened to my colleagues.
 But it was a vicious, threatening attack on a young reporter.
 I had to call every one of my professors, and all the editors I had ever worked for, and even some newspaper union representatives to find out if he could do such a thing.

-Sometimes a spanking can knock some sense into you, as the publisher reasoned why he hit the women in the newsroom.
-Neither the publisher, nor the editor ever physically hit me, Lord no. But this experience knocked some sense into me like none other.
+Sometimes a spanking can knock some sense into you.
+This experience knocked some sense into me like none other.
 I’ll be honest: I wondered about the women in that newsroom and how they put up with a culture of utter bullshit that was going on.
 How did any of us put up with this for so many years, and how did it take so long to come to the surface?

 Michelle Marchildon is The Yogi Muse.
 She’s an award-winning journalist and the co-author of most recently, “Fearless After Fifty: How to Thrive with Grace, Grit and Yoga.”
 She’s a long-time professional writer and an alumnus of the Columbia University Graduate School of Journalism.
 You can find her in Yoga International, Yoga Journal, Mantra Yoga and Health Magazine and Sports Illustrated.